exercism/v3/languages/python/exercises/concept/black-jack/.docs/introduction.md

 ## Greater than

-Operator `>` tests if first operand's value is greater than second one's.
+Operator `>` tests if the first operand's value is greater than the second one's.

 ```python
 >>> 3 > 1